krantzinator/awit-code-epic/attendance-policy.md

 #### Policy on absences

-- If you miss two consecutive daily standups, you may be asked to leave the cohort and to try to complete the Quest in the next round
+- If you miss two consecutive daily standups, you may be asked to leave the cohort

 ## Weekly Work